rahul0x00/BeskarLingo/README.md

-# Engish to Mandoa Translator
+# Engish to Mando'a Translator

 Built using Vanilla JS,HTML and CSS